OlivierSohn/hamazed/BACKLOG.md

 Maybe some computes are not removed well enough. we should check how computes are removed.

-- do not xfade on open channel when the audio element is envelopped, i.e we need to refactor AudioOut to have more flexibility (see comments in the source code). in 'imj-bindings-audio', we will use : one outputData with xfades (until soundengine supports enveloppe-based fades) one without xfades for everything based on sine / vasine which already uses enveloppes

 - develop enveloppes:

 make ADSR enveloppes